Contact the Study Group if you would like to know more.

 Explore our range of online training, recorded lectures and up and coming events.

-This course introduces engineers to the conceptual design process for bridges.
-It covers two key areas; selecting a structural form to suit the constraints of a site and arranging materials and components to meet the demands of the structure in an elegant and logical way.
+This two-day course is an essential introduction to the conceptual design process for bridges.
+It covers two key areas: selecting a structural form to suit the constraints of a site and arranging materials and components to meet the demands of the structure in an elegant and logical way.